 Apart from the above-mentioned scenarios, there might be other things causing your cat to lose weight.
 This can include maladies like cancer and any other serious illnesses that can worsen when neglected.
 Bringing your pet to a veterinarian matters a lot in such situations.

 Do not take it lightly if your cat seems to be losing weight.
-It will always be wise if you bring your pet to a veterinarian in Croton-on-Hudson, NY to perform a check to ascertain the reason for the weight loss.
+It will always be wise if you bring your pet to a veterinarian to perform a check to ascertain the reason for the weight loss.